For daily wit & wisdom, sign up for the Almanac newsletter.

-After Labor Day, I can feel and see the slowing of photosynthesis as plants wind down their season.
+After Labor Day, I can feel and see the slowing of photosynthesis as plants wind down their active growing season.
 September’s silent song drives me to do things fast, before the frosts of fall.
-Here are some September gardening tips.
+Here are some key gardening tasks to do this month!

-If you can dig a 6-inch-deep hole, you can plant.
-Last year, I found tulips bulbs I forgot to plant and was able to get them in the ground after Christmas, despite a foot of snow.
+If you can dig a 6-inch-deep hole, you can plant bulbs!
+Last year, I found tulips bulbs I forgot to plant and was able to get them in the ground even after Christmas, despite a foot of snow.
 They bloomed this spring.

 Are you thinking about planting shrubs or trees?
-Here in Illinois fall season planting is September through mid-October.
-Wherever you live, wait until the temperatures are moderate to cool because it’s easier on the plants so there is less chance for the trees to be stressed by extreme heat.
-When the air temperatures are cooler than the soil, new root growth is encouraged without new top growth.
+Here in Illinois, fall planting is September through mid-October.
+Wherever you live, wait until the temperatures are moderate to cool because it’s easier on the plants and there is less chance of the trees being stressed by extreme heat.
+When the air temperature is cooler than that of the soil, new root growth is encouraged without new top growth.
 The result is a stronger, better developed root system for the next spring when the plant begins to grow.
-Mulching with wood chips helps retain the soil’s required moisture.
+Mulching with wood chips helps to retain the soil’s required moisture.

-Some slow to establish species are best planted in spring.
+Slow-to-establish species are best planted in spring, however.
 These include bald cypress, American hornbeam, ginkgo, larch, magnolia, hemlock, sweetgum, tuliptree, and willow.
-Also broadleaved evergreens such as rhododendrons and narrow-leafed evergreens such as yews prefer spring planting.
+Also, broadleaved evergreens such as rhododendrons and narrow-leafed evergreens such as yews prefer spring planting.
 In general, plants with shallow, fibrous root systems can be planted easier in the fall than those with fewer, larger roots.

 Here are a few tree-planting factors to consider:

-- Identify the right tree: do you want shade, quick growth, color, screening or fragrance?
+Identify the right tree: do you want shade, quick growth, color, screening or fragrance?
 Determine what type of soil you have.
 Wet or dry areas are better for different species.
-See more about trees and shrubs for autumn.

-- Find the right place for the tree: look at how much sunlight the site receives.
+Find the right place for the tree: look at how much sunlight the site receives.
 Most trees like full sunlight, but many need shade.
-Make sure the tree is away from above ground hazards like electrical wires, underground hazards like sewer pipes and far enough away from the permanent structures.
+Make sure the tree is away from above ground hazards like electrical wires, underground hazards like sewer pipes and far enough away from the permanent structures (sheds, fences, etc.).
 Make sure the tree will have plenty of space to grow ten, 20 or even 30 years from now.

-When cooler nights start to approach, remember that houseplants need to move inside.
-A general rule is to move them when temperatures shift below 60 degrees F. Only the healthiest of plants will survive inside so look over your pots carefully.
-Also, make sure you clean the pots and check for insects.
+When cooler nights start to approach, remember that houseplants need to move inside!
+A general rule is to move them when nighttime temperatures shift below 55 degrees F. Only the healthiest of plants will survive inside, so look over your pots carefully.
+Also, make sure you clean the pots and check for insect pests.
 One trick is to soak the pot for 15 minutes in a tub of lukewarm water.
 If there are unwanted pests hiding in the soil, they will come to the surface.
-If you see an entire any colony emerge, it’s time to re-pot!
+If you see an entire colony emerge, it’s time to re-pot!
 It’s also prudent to spray the foliage with insecticidal soap a few days before you bring the plant inside.
 You do not want spider mites or other pests in your home.

-National Indoor Plant Week is usually the third week in September with good reason.
-Now is the time to look for houseplants at garden centers.
-You want plants with benefits like English ivy which drastically reduces mold indoors.
-It’s a good plant for your desk at work and near your bedroom window.
+National Indoor Plant Week is usually the third week in September, with good reason.
+Now is the time to look for houseplants at garden centers!

 Of course, September is time to start thinking about garden cleanup, too, to prepare for a better start to spring.
 See 10 fall cleanup tips.